Ways to Earn Alternative Teacher Certification

 How to Become a Teacher Without a Teaching Degree

 Very few people know exactly what career path they want to follow.
-Of course from kids you hear all sorts of great answers: doctor, gymnast, astronaut, pirate, ninja, etc. But what happens when you’ve already earned your degree and you realize the career path you thought you wanted isn’t for you at all?
+Of course from kids you hear all sorts of great answers: doctor, gymnast, astronaut, pirate, ninja, etc. But what happens when you’ve already earned your degree and as a grownup you realize the career path you thought you wanted isn’t for you at all?

 That can be a pretty overwhelming question.
 Luckily, there are pathways available for those who know they want to transition into teaching early childhood or secondary education without needing to start at square one.
 These pathways all lead to an alternative teacher certification, which can guide you towards becoming a teacher without needing a teaching degree.
+Mind you, you will need a degree—just not in teaching.

 Whether following the traditional or alternative path to earning a teacher certification, you will need a bachelor’s degree.